tsinghgill/Website-Lead-Prospector/README.md

 # Website Prospector

-Website Prospector is a project that helps collect and analyze data from company websites.
-It integrates with Salesforce, a sales and customer relationship management platform, as well as other external services such as Predict Leads and Slack.
+Website Prospector is a project that helps collect and analyze data on potential prospects on our website.
+It integrates with Salesforce, a sales and customer relationship management platform, as well as other external services such as Apollo, Predict Leads and Slack.
 The main file of the project is `server.js`.

 ## Installation